Student Support Team & Behavioral Intervention Team

 - Continual seeking of exceptions to deadlines

 It is possible that any one of these examples, by itself, may simply mean that an individual is having an “off” day.
-However, if you continue to be concerned or unsure, please file a report with the BIT.
+However, if you continue to be concerned or unsure, please complete a Student Referral form.
 Any one serious example or a cluster of small examples necessitates an intervention.

 NOTE: In cases where a student’s behavior poses an imminent threat to you or another, contact 911 immediately.